AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Indicator calculation section for Dynamic reports has been updated.
 [Read more](../../reporting/using/indicator-calculation.md)

+A new page about general guidelines for Mobile deliveries in Adobe Campaign Standard has been added.
+[Read more](https://helpx.adobe.com/campaign/kb/acs-mobile.html)

 ## Documentation updates - December 2019 {#doc-updates-december-2019}

 The Configuring S3 external account documentation has been updated.
 [Read more](../../administration/using/external-accounts.md#amazon-s3-external-account)